Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit user queries that trigger this tool ('what do the bands mean', 'why is my point outside the blue line', 'how do I read the validation scatter').
-It lacks an explicit 'when not to use' or reference to alternatives, but the examples are clear and actionable.
+It explicitly lists user queries that should trigger this tool ('what do the bands mean', 'why is my point outside the blue line', 'how do I read the validation scatter'), giving clear when-to-use guidance.
+It does not mention alternatives, but the specificity makes the intended usage unambiguous.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.